happo/gradle-happo/README.md

 - Set up your Happo API credentials as GitHub secrets (`HAPPO_API_KEY` and `HAPPO_API_SECRET`)
 - Use `fetch-depth: 0` to ensure full git history is available for baseline comparisons
-- The workflow creates a report from your screenshots and compares it with the baseline
+- The workflow creates a report from your screenshots
-- For pull requests, the comparison link is automatically set to the PR URL
+- For PR builds, we compare the current report with a baseline report

 ## Development